Managing Artistic Director(805) 781-3889 x10

 Communications and Development Director(805) 781-3889 x15

 After earning a BA degree in Theatre and Speech Communications, Patty began her professional life at Lamb’s Players Theatre in the San Diego area, working first as an actress, then in the box office, house management, tour scheduling, fundraising, marketing and even bookkeeping.
 Thus are lifelong arts administrators created.
-After relocating to the Central Coast with husband David and their two sons, Patty initially worked as a part-time office manager and full-time Mom.
+After relocating to the Central Coast with her husband David and their two sons, Patty initially worked as a part-time office manager and full-time Mom.
 She soon discovered CenterPoint Theater Group where she enjoyed flexing her acting muscles from time to time, and where she first met Kevin Harris.
 Patty joined the staff at the San Luis Obispo Symphony in 1997 and successfully led the marketing and communications efforts for that organization for 16 years.
-She has been the Communications and Development Director for SLO REP since March of 2013.
+She has been the Communications and Development Director for SLO REP since 2013, and is very happy to be back in the theatre world.
 Patty is a proud graduate of Leadership San Luis Obispo Class XI and serves on the Board of Directors for the Association of Fundraising Professionals, San Luis Obispo Chapter, and on the Parking and Access Committee for Downtown SLO.

 A native of the Central Coast, Kerry has been involved in theatre since she was young, including several productions on SLO REP stage.
 Kerry holds a BA (with honors) in Theatre Arts from Cal Poly’s Theatre and Dance Department, where her interest in teaching was piqued by a course in Children’s Drama.
 Kerry has also trained with the Utah Shakespearean Festival, PCPA, and Cal State Fullerton’s Musical Theatre program.
 In addition to teaching for ACT, Kerry holds a substitute teaching permit and teaches consistently in K-12 classrooms throughout the county.
 Her passion for teaching young performers continues to grow, and she encourages you and your family to “Get into the ACT!”